 Over its 40 season, Survivor has had almost 600 castaways.
-Seven of them have died.
+Nine of them have died.
 Here is a tribute to those whom the Survivor family has lost over the years.

 B.B.
 Andersen was one of the original Survivor castaways.
 He played in season one, “Borneo,” at the age of 64.
 In 2013, he passed away at the age of 77 after a battle with brain cancer, reported the Kansas City Star.

 His obituary described him thusly: “Bigger than life with a heart to match, B.B. had an unmatched zest for life.
 A world traveler and avid sportsman, B.B. was a lover of fine cigars, fine wine, close friends, and good political debate.”

 He was survived by his wife, Jan, daughter, Alexandra, and four sons, Mark, John, Todd, and Darren.

 This Survivor: Blood vs Water alum played the game with his partner, Colton Cumbie in 2013 at the age of 26.
 He was killed a year later in a train accident when he was just 27.
 CNN reported at the time that a railway spokesman told them he was killed in an accident while working on a coal train that derailed.

 “Once completed, our investigation will identify the root cause of the accident, and we will take all appropriate enforcement actions,” Federal Railroad Administration spokesman Warren Flatau said.

 Cumbie and Bankston’s wedding was to have taken place in October 2014, just four months after Bankston was killed.
 In an interview with the University of Alabama newspaper The Crimson White, Cumbie said, “Caleb was my everything.”